SuMyatHein/readmeTest/test3.md

 Click New => create new database : edogawa_testdb

 #### Method 1 (Data will be the same previous database as user, uploaded data and outputsimilar data)
-1)	Import SQL files.
+1.Import SQL files.
-2)	Change database name in edogawachildabuse>>settings.py:
+2.Change database name in edogawachildabuse>>settings.py:
 	DATABASES = {
     	'default': {
        	'ENGINE': 'django.db.backends.mysql',